larsjuvik/json-sharpener/README.md

 #### Without Docker

-To build the WASM library (used in web app), make sure you have Rust compiler and `wasm-pack` installed.
+Before running below step make sure the Rust compiler and `wasm-pack` is installed (used for building WASM library of `json-sharpener`).

 ```bash
 cd ./json-sharpener-web/